Famous Logo Designers & What They Got Right

 8. Lindon Leader

-Created by Lindon Leader in 1994, the FedEx emblem is among the iconic logo designs.
-Including the white arrow between ‘E’ and ‘x’ is pretty clever and symbolises speed and precision.
+Created by Lindon Leader in 1994, the FedEx emblem is among the best logo designs of all time.
+Including the white arrow between ‘E’ and ‘x’ is pretty clever and symbolises speed and precision, a hidden detail that has made it one of the most popular logos in corporate history.

 Types Of Logos A Graphic Designer Can Choose From